pjaap/ProjectionOntoSLnBenchmark.jl/README.md

 ## Usage

-To reproduce the results from the paper, you will need a Julia installation with version ≥ 1.11.0
+To reproduce the results from the paper, you will need a Julia installation with version = 1.11.4

+(for versions > 1.11, reproducibility is not guaranteed; please remove the `Manifest.toml` in that case)

 1. Clone this repo
 ```